tpapp/Miter.jl/docs/src/index.md

 The bounds of a plot element are determined using `Miter.combine_bounds_xy`.
 The default uses `Miter.bounds_xy` and combines the result, special cases can be handled by using something other than combination.
 Plot elements need to be in containers which are iterable for deterministic results.

 Individual coordinate bounds are determined using `Miter.Coordinates.coordinate_bounds_xy`.
+The default calls `extrema` on the first and second element of coordinates.

 ## Gallery